-Previously, oversight of ESG topics resided primarily with the Audit Committee of the Board of Directors.
-In response to the recommendations made to and approved by the Board of Directors, components of the Company's ESG activities were assigned between the other two committees, and both of those committees were renamed to better reflect their new oversight responsibilities.
-Following the reassignment, the Corporate Responsibility, Sustainability & Governance Committee is responsible for overseeing the Company's ESG risk management activities, including environmental initiatives, and social topics such as responsible sourcing in the Company's global supply chain.
+The Audit Committee remains responsible for overseeing our financial and enterprise risk matters, including matters related to our global supply chain, information and data security, privacy, and business transformation activities.
+The Corporate Responsibility, Sustainability & Governance Committee is responsible for overseeing the Company's ESG risk management activities, including environmental initiatives, and social topics such as responsible sourcing in the Company's global supply chain.
 This Committee is also charged with the oversight of the Company's corporate governance policies and practices.
-Separately, the Human Capital & Compensation Committee has the oversight responsibility for the Company's human capital magement policies and practices, including diversity, equity and inclusion topics and associated risks.
+Separately, the Human Capital & Compensation Committee has the oversight responsibility for the Company's human capital management policies and practices, including DE&I topics and associated risks.
 The Human Capital & Compensation Committee also is charged with the oversight of the Company's executive compensation policies, practices and plans, and associated risks.